JuliaIBPM/ComputationalHeatTransfer.jl/README.md

 ## About the package

 The purpose of this package is to enable easy setup and solution of steady and transient heat conduction and convection problems in arbitrary geometries.
+Documentation can be found at https://JuliaIBPM.github.io/ComputationalHeatTransfer.jl/latest.

 **ComputationalHeatTransfer.jl** is registered in the general Julia registry.
 To install, type e.g.,